Trusting AI to save lives in India

 Leaders at Kolkata-based health tech company iKure realized they could fill that critical gap using wearable technology and machine learning.
 The start-up used the tools and know-how of the IBM Data Science Elite team to create a model to identify patients who have the highest risk of suffering from a heart attack, allowing doctors to see the most urgent cases first, and ultimately save lives.

 But there’s one major, lingering question.
 Can AI be trusted with people’s lives?
-Taking this question to heart, the DSE team created a scenario that shows how IBM Cloud Private for Data could be used to address the issue of trust and transparency and drive better clinical outcomes.
+Taking this question to heart, the DSE team created a scenario that shows how IBM Cloud Pak for Data (formerly IBM Cloud Private for Data) could be used to address the issue of trust and transparency and drive better clinical outcomes.

 Watch this demo to see what happens when a CEO logs onto to ICP for Data to easily check on the performance of his new model.
 In a matter of minutes, he can assess the bias and predict whether he can trust his AI model, all without relying on a team of data scientists to do it for him.